cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ����������������������������������������������������������������������������EEEE
 ```

-Let's use the *in.txt* as input to our program in GDB:
+*in.txt* was used as input to our program in GDB:

 ```bash
 (gdb) b main